-You might also be feeling lonely or feel very worried about getting infections, about dying, about your quality of life, or about any ongoing health concerns.
+You may be feeling lonely or you may feel very worried about getting infections, about dying, about your quality of life, or about any ongoing health concerns.
 Sometimes your doctor might prescribe antidepressants if they think it might be helpful.
 Your treatment can also be a difficult time for your partner or for those who care for you.
 Support is also available for them.
 Your medical team can advise you about this.
-Our cancer nurses on our Support Line and in our Daffodil Centres are also there to support your loved ones.
+Our cancer nurses on the Support Line and in the Daffodil Centres are also there to support you and your loved ones.